Union County-Marysville

 What is a Data Center?

 Data Centers are facilities that store, process, and secure digital information.
-They support everyday services like banking, healthcare, cloud computing, education, and emergency systems.
+They support everyday services such as banking, healthcare, cloud computing, education, artificial intelligence, government operations, and emergency systems.
+Advanced AI and cloud computing relies on data centers with reliable power, connectivity, and security.

 There are 3 types of data centers: